Published:

 Can tourists without the TWINT app also pay at my stand?

-Not with the pure TWINT sticker – it requires the TWINT app.
-However, if you use a PSP like Payrexx with QR Pay, customers can scan the code with the smartphone camera and pay using other payment methods such as Visa, Apple Pay, or Google Pay.
+Not via the pure TWINT sticker – this requires the TWINT app.
+However, if you use a PSP like Payrexx with QR Pay, customers can scan the code with their smartphone camera and pay using other payment methods such as Visa, Apple Pay or Google Pay.

 See detailed answer